MicrosoftDocs/visualstudio-docs/docs/code-quality/in-source-suppression-overview.md

 The properties of the attribute include:

-- **Rule Category** - The category in which the rule is defined.
+- **Category** - The category in which the rule is defined.
 For more information about code analysis rule categories, see [Managed code warnings](../code-quality/code-analysis-for-managed-code-warnings.md).

-- **Rule Id** - The identifier of the rule.
+- **CheckId** - The identifier of the rule.
 Support includes both a short and long name for the rule identifier.
 The short name is CAXXXX; the long name is CAXXXX:FriendlyTypeName.

 - **Justification** - The text that is used to document the reason for suppressing the message.

-- **Message Id** - Unique identifier of a problem for each message.
+- **MessageId** - Unique identifier of a problem for each message.

 - **Scope** - The target on which the warning is being suppressed.
 If the target is not specified, it is set to the target of the attribute.
 Supported scopes include the following: